What is the trial like?

 Limit (or Jurisdiction) of Small Claims Court

 A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
-Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
-You cannot seek injunctive relief.
-Say your landscaper breaks a sprinkler head.
-You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order for the dry cleaner to repair your clothes.
+Small claims parties can only recover money.
+You are unable to seek injunctive or equitable relief.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
 This would be called injunctive relief.
 Small Claims Court cases for Kendall are heard in 4 LOCATIONS throughout Kendall County.

 Precinct 1 Place 1 Courthouse in the City of Boerne

 This courthouse is located at:201 E San Antonio St, #20A Boerne, TX 78006-2049

 Precinct 2 Place 1 Courthouse in the City of Boerne